 Reaching our objectives in an efficient and effective way is good for everyone.
 Smarter and simpler regulation makes it cheaper and easier for people, businesses and organisations to comply.
 In turn, this leads to a better environment.

-The Commission introduced in 2002 integrated assessment of all new policies.
+The Commission introduced in 2002 integrated assessment of all new policies in forms of Impact Assessments.
 These assessments involve the identification of the problem, objectives, options to address the problem and an analysis of the economic, social and environmental impacts of the different options.
 For comparing the options, relevant methods used are usually a cost-benefit framework (recognising that not all impacts are monetised of course) or cost-effectiveness analysis.
 As such, Impact Assessment should lead to better and more cost-effective policies that are clearly justified.
-See further details on the Commission's impact assessments here.
 All final impact assessments - including on environment policy initiatives - are available here.

 Market-based instruments (MBI), such as environmental taxes, tradable permit systems or targeted subsidies, are a cost-effective way to protect and improve the environment.
 They provide incentives to firms and consumers to opt for greener production or products.
 Governments can also opt for an Environmental Tax or Fiscal Reform or the reform of Environmentally Harmful Subsidies.
 See further details.